greg-raven/Uncommon-Sense/_posts/2018-01-09-modern-diversity.md

 ---
-title: 'Modern ‘diversity’'
+title: 'Modern 'diversity''
 layout: post
 categories:
 - speech
 tag: 'Joe Sobran'
 ---

-When liberals clamor for ‘diversity,’ they don’t necessarily mean they are ready to tolerate actual disagreement.
+When liberals clamor for 'diversity,' they don't necessarily mean they are ready to tolerate actual disagreement.